CoperandAI/sas-content-aware-copilot/README.md

 SAS Content-Aware Copilot is designed to work with both:

 - **SAS 9** (traditional environment): integrates via file system, metadata exports, and log file processing
-- **SAS Viya**: integrates via Viya APIs, SAS Informaion Catalog, CAS tables, Git-integrated pipelines, and cloud-native services
+- **SAS Viya**: integrates via Viya APIs, SAS Information Catalog, CAS tables, Git-integrated pipelines, and cloud-native services

 This flexibility ensures seamless adoption in hybrid environments or during platform migration.
 This solution can run as a stand alone-application or integrated in SAS flows.